Omnidirectional type inference for ML: principality any way: The calculus

 As explained in \cref{sec/overview/limitations}, \code{ex_1_0} is ill-typed because our unicity conditions enforce that each implicit field projection must be resolved individually and in a sequential fashion.
 We view this as a ``Goldilocks'' solution: we deliberately trade a small loss in expressivity for the benefit of a tractable, backtracking-free inference algorithm.

 To type $\ttex {10}$ one must eliminate the final implicit projection in a context of the form $\E\where{\efield \e \elab}$.
-It is a given that neither projection can be resolved by applying \Rule{Rcd-Proj-Closed} since the labels (\code{color} and \code{x}) are both overloaded.
+Neither projection can be resolved by applying \Rule{Rcd-Proj-Closed} since the labels (\code{color} and \code{x}) are both overloaded.
 Thus, the implicit projections must be typed using \Rule{Rcd-Proj-I}.
 Two cases arise, neither of which are possible: \begin{proofcases} \proofcase{$\E$ is $\efun r {\hole}$} We should have a derivation that ends with

 However, $\eshape \E {\efield r \ttcolor} {\ttciecolor}$ does not hold.
 Indeed, the judgment $\eset \th \eerase {\E \where {\eannot {\emagic {\efield r \ttcolor}} {} {\gt}}} : \gt \to \tp$ (\ie $\eset \th \efun r {\eannotmagic r {} {\gt}} : \gt \to \tp$) holds for any $\gt$.
 Hence, the shape of the type of $\efield {\efield r \ttcolor} \ttx$ is not uniquely determined and this case cannot occur.